Anakin-bb8/Nuitka-GUI-NPTE/README.md

 ## How to use on MacOS
 To utilize the app, you have to insert your program infos (Name, Author...), then click on the "Start Build" button.
 The software will create a `Build.sh` file, that you have to execute to convert your Python script into a fully working MacOS application!
+(Be sure to check all requirements for the app)

 ![Schermata 2024-09-24 alle 18 40 07](https://github.com/user-attachments/assets/78a2de14-f0f5-4954-a564-5d589784d522)